khushiyadav03/Loan-Status-Prediction/README.md

 4.  **Model Training**: Split the data into training and testing sets.
 A Support Vector Machine (SVM) model with a linear kernel is trained on the training data.
 5.  **Model Evaluation**: Evaluate the trained model's performance using accuracy scores on both the training and testing datasets.
 6.  **Predictive System**: Implement a system to take user input for the relevant features and predict the loan eligibility using the trained SVM model.

-## Model Performance

--   Training Data Accuracy: [Insert Training Accuracy Score Here]
--   Testing Data Accuracy: [Insert Testing Accuracy Score Here]

-## How to Use

-1. Clone the repository.
-2. Ensure you have the necessary libraries installed (pandas, numpy, seaborn, scikit-learn).
-3. Run the Jupyter Notebook or Python script.
-4. Use the predictive system section to get loan eligibility predictions by providing the required input.

-## Future Improvements

-- Explore other machine learning algorithms (e.g., Logistic Regression, Random Forest) to compare performance.
-- Perform more extensive feature engineering.
-- Address the imbalanced nature of the target variable, if any.
-- Implement cross-validation for more robust model evaluation.